Plugins#

 Download#

 Typically, downloading a plugin is not necessary because Trino binaries include many plugins as part of the binary package.
+Every Trino release publishes each plugin as a ZIP archive to GitHub.
+Refer to List of plugins for details.

-Every Trino release publishes each plugin as a ZIP archive to the Maven Central Repository.
-Refer to [plugins-list] for details.
-The specific location is derived from the Maven coordinates of each plugin as defined in the pom.xml of the source code for the plugin.
+The specific name is derived from the Maven coordinates of each plugin as defined in the pom.xml of the source code for the plugin.

 For example, the PostgreSQL connector plugin can be found in the plugin/trino-postgresql directory, and the pom.xml file contains the following identifier section: